Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Cyber Security.md

 ## Denial of service attack

 It a malicious attempt to attack the availability of server hence data, in this attack attacker flood a organization's servers with multiple overwhelming request, server is sometimes tricked into believing that the requests are coming from legitimate users.<br>
 All the resources of the server are interrupted by those request and server is unable to handle the requests of its own users, due to which server becomes unavailable.<br>.

 ## Ransomware

-It is a type of malicious attack in which some how attacker gains the access to user data and encrypts all the files, In return attacker want ransom in order to get the decryption key to gain access to the system.<br>
+It is a type of malicious attack in which some how attacker gains the access to data and encrypts or steals all the files, In return attacker request for ransom in order to get the decryption key for encrypted data or data itself.<br>
 It is also intended to attack the availability of the data.<br>
+**There are usually two types of Ransomware attacks**

+1. **Data loss** : In this type of attack, the attacker steals data, and request for ransom in order to provided the data back to victim.
+2. **Data breach** : In this type of attack, the attacker steals the data and threatens vitcim to leak the data.
+3. **Data accessiblity attack** : In this , the attacker gain access to information and encrypted it and request for ransom in order to give decryption key.

 ## Web attacks

 Those malicious attack which tends to attack the web-applications and web-servers, with an intent to exploit the vulnerabilities and steal data or destroy data.<br>
-There are various web-attacks like CSRF, XSS attack , SQLi attack.<br>
+There are various web-attacks like CSRF, DDOS ,XSS attack , SQLi attack.<br>

 **XSS attack** :
 In this attack attacker injects malicious client side script into web-pages without their consent, their main task is to steal the users information from that web-application.<br>